krishnakalisarkar/Pewlett_Hackard_Analysis/README.md

 ![retirement_gendertable](Data/retirement_gender.png)

+*Table 5: Shows retiring employees along with their gender and title.*

 First a new table was created with the names of the retiring employees along with their gender and the title held.
 This was followed by counting the retiring employees based on their gender.
 It was found that a total of 1150 males and 790 females are retiring.
 More males are retiring than the number of females retiring.This could be that the company has more males than females.
 In such a scenario, the gender bias can be rectified by employing more female candidates for various posts.

 ![retirement_gender](Data/retiringby_gender.png)

+*Table 6: Retiring employees grouped by gender and titles held based on gender.*

 * To take the queries a little further, the Data Scientist team looked into the various titles held by the retiring employees and grouped them by gender.
 This gives the hiring managers an insight to the total count of titles held by males and females.
 From this table it is evident that PH had more male engineers (306) compared to female engineers (198).
 From the additional studies it is evident that gender inequality needs to be addressed in t his company.